retr0h/gilt/docs/docs/contributing.md

 ### Updating documentation

 Gilt uses [Docusaurus][] to host a documentation server.
 The code for this is located in the Gilt repository.
 This can be setup and run locally by using `task docs:start` (requires `nodejs` & `yarn`).
 All content is written in Markdown and is located in the `docs/docs` directory.
+All Markdown documents should have an 80 character line wrap limit (enforced by Prettier).

 ### Writing tests